Initial Draft: Aug 12

 If your NPS account has been disabled, contact the Technology Assistance Center at (831) 656-1046 or email@example.com.

 Got writer's block?

 The Graduate Writing Center can help.
 Sign up for one-to-one coaching and workshops such as Mark My Words (proofreading skills), Building Better Sentences, and Paraphrasing and Quoting Like a Pro.
 A writing coach can review your work and help you express your ideas clearly, powerfully, and concisely.
-Please visit the Writing Center to make an appointment.
-See synopses of past work here.
+Visit the Writing Center to make an appointment.
+See synopses of past thesis work.